Strong convergence analysis of the stochastic exponential Rosenbrock scheme for the finite element discretization of semilinear SPDEs driven by multiplicative and additive noise: Numerical simulations

 \section{Numerical simulations}

-Here we provide two examples to sustain our theoretical results.
+Here we provide three examples to sustain our theoretical results.
 The first example has exact solution.
-The reference solution or ''the exact solution'' using in the errors computation for our second example is taken to be the numerical solution with small time step.
+The reference solution or ''the exact solution'' used in the errors computation for our second and third example are taken to be the numerical solution with small time step.
 In the legends of our graphs, we use the following notations \begin{enumerate} \item SERS denotes the strong errors from our SERS scheme. \item SETD1 denotes the strong errors from the stochastic exponential scheme \cite{Antonio1} given by \eqref{setd1}. \end{enumerate} The exponential matrix function $\varphi_1$ is computed by Krylov subspace technique with fixed dimension $m=10$ and tolerance $tol=10^{-6}$ \cite{kry,Advances,ATthesis}.
 Note that we compute at every time step the action on the exponential matrix function on a vector and not the whole exponential matrix function.
 Our code was implemented in Matlab 8.1.
+Note that the initial solution is taken to be $X_0=0$ throughout our simulations, so optimal convergence order in time will depend only on the regularity of the noise.